nicobailon/claude-prune/README.md

 | `-h, --help` | Show help information |
 | `-V, --version` | Show version number |

 If no session ID is provided, auto-detects the most recently modified session.
-If no keep option is specified, defaults to `--keep-percent 20`.
+If no keep option is specified, defaults to 55,000 tokens.

 **Default summarization:**
 - With `GEMINI_API_KEY` set: Gemini 2.5 Flash (fast, no chunking)